 - Total OPT time per degree level is 12 months; the 12-month allotment per degree level may be divided into various segments.

 - EXAMPLE: A B.A. student who completes 3 months Pre-Completion OPT during one summer is eligible for 9 months remaining after program ends.

 - EXAMPLE: If the same student then begins an M.S. degree in the U.S., he is eligible for a new 12 months of OPT.
 Any leftover (unused) OPT time from the previous degree level does not carry over to the new degree level.
 OPT time is not cumulative.

-- Part-time OPT is authorized for up to 20 hours per week; Part-time OPT is deducted from the 12-month limit at 50%.
+- Part-time pre-completion OPT is authorized for up to 20 hours per week; Part-time pre-completion OPT is deducted from the 12-month limit at 50%.

-- OPT start date must fall within 60 days of program completion (this is not necessarily the same date as graduation day).
+- The requested OPT start date must fall within 60 days of program completion (this is not necessarily the same date as graduation day).

-- During full-time OPT, you may enroll in classes that are “incidental” to the employment.
-You may not continue full-time enrollment at Vanderbilt after the end date on your OPT I-20 or begin a new degree program on OPT.
+- During full-time OPT you may enroll in classes that are “incidental” to the employment.
+You may not continue full-time enrollment at Vanderbilt after the end date on your OPT I-20 or begin a new degree program while on post-completion OPT.

-Changes to the OPT start and end dates are not easily made.
+- Changes to the OPT start and end dates are not easily made.
 If you have questions about picking your start date, please discuss your situation with an ISSS advisor.
 It is important to be as certain as possible of your anticipated employment start and end dates prior to submitting your OPT application to ISSS.

 - Changes in employment are possible.
 Work performed during OPT must be related to the major program of study.
 The work permission is not attached to a specific employer or place of employment.
 Submit changes of address to ISSS!